 Good Ole WWE Tough Enough

 Some know me as Marty the Moth Martinez from Lucha Underground.
-A full of Aztec Pride, 225 lb mound of sexiness, who is awesome with the ladies, hi Melissa Santos.
+A man that is full of Aztec Pride, 225 lb mound of sexiness, and who is awesome with the ladies, hi Melissa Santos.
 Others may remember me as Martin.
 A 190 pound, short-haired, and cleanly shaven contestant from the 2011 version of WWE Tough Enough.
 In either case, I was on the show, and to me, it was a great experience.
 I met some great people, I was getting paid to wrestle, lived in a mansion, had 24/7 access to free Jack Daniels, and oh and there was Stone Cold Steve Austin, Bill Demott, Booker T, and Trish Stratus that I got to work with every day.
 So as SCSA would say “Oh Hell Yeah” I enjoyed it….all except one little pop that happened.
 That pop was my ankle breaking (see image above) by what countless doctors said was a “freak accident” and what I knew was bad news.
 There are countless podcasts where I talk about my thoughts on this.
 It hurt like hell, I did about 2 more drills before I was pulled out by Bill Demott, and spent the rest of the night in the hospital asking for 2nd and 7th opinions on my x-rays.
 Either way, it sucked and that was the end for me in the competition.
 My ankle broke and I will forever have metal in my leg as a memento.
-Everything happens for a reason and I’m doing fantastical but you can watch it all go down currently on the WWE Network.
+Everything happens for a reason, and I’m doing fantastical but you can watch it all go down currently on the WWE Network.
 The link is below to check the network out and catch the show for yourselves.

 I broke my ribs, double tapped it in Mexico, and then built a house

 Long story short, I broke my ribs in an independent show here in the US.
 Someone hit me with a foreign object and I knew immediately something was wrong…again.
 FYI, I know the guy and I know it wasn’t on purpose.
 My rib fractured on contact and I was supposed to be out for awhile.
 Well at that time I was wrestling in Lucha Libre AAA in Mexico, a regular on their TV program, and Triplemania was almost here.
-(AAA’s biggest show of the year in Mexico city).
+(AAA’s biggest show of the year in Mexico City).
 So I couldn’t stop wrestling.
 They took care of me and I made it to Triplemania.
-I also rebroke my ribs AT Triplemania and essentially double tapped it but that’s another story as this vlog is already too long and its the same injury we’re talking about.
+I also rebroke my ribs AT Triplemania and essentially double tapped it but that’s another story as this blog is already too long and its the same injury we’re talking about.

 I also at that time bought a house that needed everything done do it including framing, plumbing, electrical, sheetrock, paint, windows, like everything.
 Since we essentially re-did the whole house we had a time where the kitchen wasn’t working until I finished building it.
 So, my ribs were broke, I had to wrestle on the weekends, and remodeled a house during the week until I had a working kitchen.
 Fast food sucks on your diet.
 Needless to say, my ribs didn’t have much help healing from me and it took much longer to heal.
 I literally lived off Renew, Core, and Ibuprofen for a while.
 Renew helped my inflammation and pain.
 Core helped me grow the bone and my hair back faster.
 Ibuprofen was for obvious reasons.
 That’s actually right after I started vlogging so I had my ribs in some sort of broken stage from vlogs 4-7.
 Check it out here: